JOIN NATIONAL GEOGRAPHIC TRAVEL PHOTOGRAPHER CHRISTOPHER P. BAKER ON THIS ANCIENT HIMALAYAN KINGDOM OF BHUTAN PHOTO TOUR & WORKSHOP

 Then there’s the sensational photography!
 The sublime mountain landscapes with snow-capped peaks soaring above emerald forests and chartreuse rice fields… The monasteries teeming with monks in flamboyantly crimson and yellow robes… The flutter of prayer flags and the blurring whirl of prayer wheels… And, of course, the riotous religious festivals for which Bhutan is famous!

-We are currently planning to offer our trip in 2022 to coincide with the Thamshing Phala Phoepa festival, in Bumtang, and the Gangtey Tshecho festival in Gangtey.
+Our 2022 itinerary is timed to coincide with the Thamshing Phala Phoepa festival, in Bumtang, and the Gangtey Tshecho festival in Gangtey.

 DAY 1 – OCT 1, Saturday: THIMPU